dankovacek/hurdat/README.md

 The dataset has a comma-delimited format, featuring location, maximum wind, central pressure, and size of known tropical and subtropical cyclones.
 ("Size of cyclone" data is available from 2004 to 2015 only).
 The cyclone data are provided on a 6-hour interval.
-The data is formatted into two types of lines (or fields): header and data.
+The csv data is formatted into two types of lines (or fields): header and data.
+The header rows contain 4 fields, while the data rows corresponding to the header row follow the header row and the integer at index 3 location of the header row indicates how many data rows correspond to the header row.

+For ease of implementation with javascript libraries or other web-based applications, the data have been formatted into a json object.
+Details about the json object structure follow the description of the csv file format.

 From the [NHC documentation](http://www.nhc.noaa.gov/data/hurdat/hurdat2-format-atlantic.pdf):

-### Header Field
+### CSV - Header Row

 Example:
 ```